 Privately owned we offer on-site security, accommodation, catering, extensive parking and electric points around the site.

-We have experience working with a wide range of production companies and organisations, from small independent set ups to large corporations like the BBC, Sky Arts and mainstream film studios.
+We have experience working with a wide range of production companies and organisations, from small independents to large companies including the BBC and Sky.

 Celebrity Hunted (Series 4) used the Herstmonceux Castle estate to film the gripping finale of the series.

 Due to our private estate, Shine TV (the producer of Hunted), felt we offered the right amount of security and privacy.
 The Castle and Observatory made a great visual destination and perfect extraction point.

 “The team at Herstmonceux Castle were professional throughout, we won’t hesitate to use them again for the right production”

 The production team behind feature film Summerland, starring Gemma Arterton, required a Sussex location to film moments that show a characters past.